 The first step should have removed any loose dirt and debris from the shoes, so this step should aim to remove any of the stains that they leave behind.

-When you are using the eraser, you should use swift back and forth motion to try to remove as much of the dirt as possible.
+When you are using the eraser, you should use a swift back-and-forth motion to try to remove as much dirt as possible.
 It is essential to be vigorous when doing this if you want to remove any stains.

 Step 3 – Use The White Vinegar

 When it comes to any stain, white vinegar is pretty good at removing it, and suede stains are no different.

 So, if any stains remain on your shoes after the first two steps, you should take your face cloth and dip the corner into the white vinegar.

 Ensure that you only apply a small amount of white vinegar to the cloth, it shouldn’t be soaked in it.

 Then, you should take the face cloth and begin to use that corner to scrub the stains that remain on your shoes.
 To do this, you should use gentle but swift back-and-forth strokes if you want to loosen the stains.